t-crest/patmos/README.md

 This is a fork of patmos created to make a pull request to add Load-Linked Store-Conditional scratchpad memory.

+The hardware files are in the `conc` package.
+Some C example programs are in the `llsc` app drectory.
+The new shared SPM is added with code 7.

 About Patmos
 ============